Republicans Launch ‘Stop Stacey’ Ahead of Georgia 2022 Governor Race

 Stop Stacey noted in its announcement that the New Georgia Project has recently undergone investigation by Secretary of State Brad Raffensberger for allegedly encouraging nonresidents to vote.
 Raffensberger announced in December that in addition to other reports, the group had sent multiple postcards to his son who died two years ago and contended that the group was “promoting illegal voting.”

 The investigation was one of hundreds the state has initiated related to the 2020 election after accusations of widespread voter fraud dominated news of the results.
-After two recounts, the red state officially turned blue, for the first time since 1992, on a razor-thin margin of 0.2 percent, or about 12,000 votes, out of five million votes cast in the presidential race.
+After two recounts, the red state officially turned blue for the first time since 1992, on a razor-thin margin of 0.2 percent, or about 12,000 votes, out of five million votes cast in the presidential race.
 FiveThirtyEight noted of the race that “it’s hard to dismiss Abrams’ role” in her mission to mobilize Democrat voters.

 Stop Stacey promotes “Stop Stacey & Save America” messaging on its website StopStacey.org, similar to the “win Georgia, save America” campaigns of 2020.
-The group contends that far-left Abrams is “radical” and that her get-out-the-vote efforts undermine election integrity, and the organization seeks to shed light on this through research, events, and ad campaigns.
+It notes that far-left Abrams is “radical” and that her get-out-the-vote efforts undermine election integrity, and the organization seeks to shed light on this through research, events, and ad campaigns.

 “We will do whatever it takes to expose Stacey Abrams’ radical network, highlight her dangerous agenda, and ultimately defeat her – and her left-wing candidates – at the ballot box,” Brand said.
 “There is no time to waste: We must stand up, fight back, and Stop Stacey.”